Why Are My Plant Leaves Turning Yellow

 Light mismatch

-Compare related guides for overwatering plants, root rot in plants if symptoms overlap.
+Compare related guides for overwatering plants, root rot in plants, set a safer watering rhythm if symptoms overlap.

 How to tell which cause fits